seeyijie/bookreviews/readme.md

     --instance_type="t3.large" \
     --n_nodes_analytics=4 \
 ```
-Note: If you see the warning `ssh connection refused`, let the script continue
+Note: If you see the warning `ssh connection refused`, please let the script continue
 to run.
 It should eventually add the IP address of the particular server into
 your `~/.ssh/known_hosts` file.